raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 ***Tinderbox***.
 This small container holds flint, fire steel, and tinder (usually dry cloth soaked in light oil) used to kindle a fire.
 Using it to light a torch-or anything else with abundant, exposed fuel-takes an action.
 Lighting any other fire takes 1 minute.

 ***Torch***.
-A torch burns for 1 hour, providing bright light in a 20-foot radius and dim light for an additional 20 feet.
+A torch burns for 1 hour, providing bright light in a 6.0m radius and dim light for an additional 6.0m.
 If you make a melee attack with a burning torch and hit, it deals 1 fire damage.

 **Equipment Packs**

 > The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
 The contents of these packs are listed here.
 If you are buying your starting equipment, you can purchase a pack for the price shown, which might be cheaper than buying the items individually.
 >
 > **Burglar's Pack (16 gp)**.
-Includes a backpack, a bag of 1,000 ball bearings, 10 feet of string, a bell, 5 candles, a crowbar, a hammer, 10 pitons, a hooded lantern, 2 flasks of oil, 5 days rations, a tinderbox, and a waterskin.
-The pack also has 50 feet of hempen rope strapped to the side of it.
+Includes a backpack, a bag of 1,000 ball bearings, 3.0m of string, a bell, 5 candles, a crowbar, a hammer, 10 pitons, a hooded lantern, 2 flasks of oil, 5 days rations, a tinderbox, and a waterskin.
+The pack also has 15.0m of hempen rope strapped to the side of it.
 >
 > **Diplomat's Pack (39 gp)**.
 Includes a chest, 2 cases for maps and scrolls, a set of fine clothes, a bottle of ink, an ink pen, a lamp, 2 flasks of oil, 5 sheets of paper, a vial of perfume, sealing wax, and soap.
 >
 > **Dungeoneer's Pack (12 gp)**.
 Includes a backpack, a crowbar, a hammer, 10 pitons, 10 torches, a tinderbox, 10 days of rations, and a waterskin.
-The pack also has 50 feet of hempen rope strapped to the side of it.
+The pack also has 15.0m of hempen rope strapped to the side of it.
 >
 > **Entertainer's Pack (40 gp)**.
 Includes a backpack, a bedroll, 2 costumes, 5 candles, 5 days of rations, a waterskin, and a disguise kit.
 >
 > **Explorer's Pack (10 gp)**.
 Includes a backpack, a bedroll, a mess kit, a tinderbox, 10 torches, 10 days of rations, and a waterskin.
-The pack also has 50 feet of hempen rope strapped to the side of it.
+The pack also has 15.0m of hempen rope strapped to the side of it.
 >
 > **Priest's Pack (19 gp)**.
 Includes a backpack, a blanket, 10 candles, a tinderbox, an alms box, 2 blocks of incense, a censer, vestments, 2 days of rations, and a waterskin.
 >